goadesign/goa/README.md

 ### Payload to HTTP request mapping

-The payload types describe the shape of the data given as argument to the service methods.
+The payload types describe the shape of the data given as an argument to the service methods.
 The HTTP transport specific DSL defines how the data is built from the incoming HTTP request state.